rajban94/Table_Detection_Opencv/README.md

 # Table Detection with OpenCV

 Table Detection with OpenCV is a Python project that takes PDFs as input, checks the alignment, re-aligns if required, detects the table structure, extracts data, and dumps it into an Excel file.
-The current implementation focuses on bordered tables.
+The current implementation focuses on bordered and Un-bordered tables.

 ## Features